josephchin19293/CV/README.md

 I am used to thriving in an environment that is dictated by entirely new technologies, tools, languages and concepts.
 Through being immersed in a high pressure environment, I have come to be extremely comfortable with the discomfort of unfamiliarity.
 One of my greatest strengths is my ability to constantly engage, learn and adapt.

 **Previous Experience:**
-Having worked in service to fund my travels across five different continents, being adaptable was possibly one of my most valuable traits.
+Having worked in service to fund my travels across five different continents, being adaptable is possibly one of my most valuable traits.
 From cancelled coaches and lost valuables in Peru to asking for directions in broken Thai on motorbikes in Thailand, I found that learning quickly and adapting to change is absolutely paramount.
 After two years of near constant change, I have grown and developed this powerful trait hugely.

 #### A good communicator and pair programmer